vijaymehrotra/Coding-Challenge-Scalable-and-Resilient-Microservice/README.md

 This project demonstrates a scalable and resilient microservice-based application using Node.js, Express, Docker, and NGINX.

+## 📝 Introduction

+This application is a microservices-based system that simulates a Product Catalog and Review platform.
+It consists of two core services:

+- **Product Service**: Serves product information and integrates reviews from the Review Service.
+- **Review Service**: Provides customer reviews for a given product.

+The system is designed with scalability and resilience in mind using Docker, NGINX, and fault-handling strategies like retry with fallback.

 ## 🔗 GitHub Repository

 [GitHub Link](https://github.com/vijaymehrotra/Coding-Challenge-Scalable-and-Resilient-Microservice)